agile-learning-institute/stage0/README.md

 The [mongoSchemaManager](https://github.com/agile-learning-institute/mongoSchemaManager) product is also a proof of concept for managing schemas.
 Stage0 will probably implement a new version of that tool that leverages repo-processor features, so it will be in python.

+The [mentorHub](https://github.com/agile-learning-institute/mentorHub) platform is a proof of concept for the first architecture to be supported, and is the first source to harvest templates for code generation.

 We will have a Design Thinking Facilitator AI Persona, or at least one of them.
-We might also have a scribe persona that observes only and harvests design specifications.
+We might also have a scribe persona that only listens and harvests design specification documents.
 We might also have prompts for different design thinking activities, maybe the same person with a different prompt goal.
 I've captured some initial ideas about engineered prompts in [genPrompts](./genPrompts/)